 Residents of Public Housing Units are entitled to utilize provisions of the Agent's Grievance Procedure to attempt settlement of disputes with the Agent.
-Any criminal activity and/or alcohol abuse (in accordance with PIH 96-27) is grounds for eviction if it threatens the health, safety, or right to peaceful enjoyment of the community by other resident families, and all drug related criminal activity occurring on or off the premises is cause for eviction.
-Under the lease terms, residency can be terminated and the household evicted when the resident, and/or member of the resident's household, or a guest engage in criminal activity.
-A 24-hour notice to vacate will be served for drug and/or criminal activities.
+Any criminal activity and/or alcohol abuse (in accordance with 24 CFR §966.4) is grounds for eviction if it threatens the health, safety, or right to peaceful enjoyment of the community by other resident families, and all drug related criminal activity occurring on or off the premises is cause for eviction.
+Under the lease terms, residency can be terminated and the household evicted when the resident, and/or a member of the resident's household, or a guest engage in criminal activity.
+A notice to vacate will be served for drug and/or criminal activities in accordance with Federal Regulations, State Law and lease.

-Upon notice of termination, a resident has five (5) working days to file for a grievance hearing.
+Upon notice of termination, a resident has 14 days to file for a grievance hearing.
 Failure to request a grievance hearing will result in the resident waiving their rights to a grievance hearing.